Where the leaders of energy transition in SEE meet

 08:30 – 09:00

-Four challenges for an increased share of renewable energy sources in the region
+Major challenges for an increased share of renewable energy sources in the SEE region

 In the last few years, the region has achieved significant results in the production of electricity from renewable sources.
 However, investments in green kilowatts remain modest compared to global trends.
 Records are broken by Greece and Turkey, while the Western Balkan countries still need help with problems such as obtaining permits, equipment procurement, incomplete regulation, unclear market entry and balancing models, and an increased appetite for financing.
 What should the region’s countries and all participants in the supply chain do for investors to deliver more green energy to the grid?
 The main trends in renewable energy sources and the best practices will be discussed by leading experts on a panel that always attracts great interest.